ethan-zieba/swarm/docs/0_INTRODUCTION/PROJECT_OVERVIEW.md

 - Portainer - Graphical interface for managing the Swarm

 - Cloudflare - For creating a tunnel
-- Pangolin - Modern Reverse Proxy product for homelabs and pre-prod environments
+- Jumpserver - Bastion
-- Authentik - Simple SSO
+- Keycloak - Simple SSO
 - GlusterFS - Replicated and distributed storage